 “How do you think it made my dad feel?”
 I asked.

-My mother never changed the way she treats others, she never admitted any faults or mistakes on her side.
-She still believes that she is the only ‘victim’ in our family, that she is a ‘suffering saint’ and everyone else is conspiring against her to make her life miserable.
-As children always were a burden for her, she does not want to be a ‘grandma’ for any of her grandchildren either.
+My mother changes slightly over the years, but she never admitted any faults or mistakes on her side.
+She still believes that she is the only ‘victim’ in our family, that she is a ‘suffering saint’.
+She still loves herself more than anybody else…

 I firmly believe that the issues related to domestic violence can’t be successfully resolved unless we: